slowernews/wisdom-tldr/README.md

 > *'If a buddy calls and needs to get a drink, you always go.
 No matter the hour, how busy you are, or what else you have going on.'*

+> *'Cleave from your family but then come back.
+You need to be independent and loyal at the same time.'*

+> *'Discover each man’s thumbscrew.' -- Robert Greene (33rd law of power)*

+> *'Infection: avoid the unhappy and unlucky.' -- Robert Greene (10th law of power)*

+===
+###On relationships

+Relationships are based on [trust](#on-trust-and-reputation).

+> *'Forget those who forget you.'*

+> *'The people that want to stay in your life, will always find a way.'*

+> *'If you are lonely when you are not alone, you are in bad company.'*

+> *'A great relationship is about finding the similarities and respect the differences.'*

+> *'Never love anyone that treats you like you're ordinary.'*

+> *'Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.' -- Lao Tzu*

+> *'Make other people come to you: use bait if necessary.' -- Robert Greene (8th law of power)*

+> *'Learn to keep people dependent on you.' -- Robert Greene (11th law of power)*

+> *'Use absence to increase respect and honor.' -- Robert Greene (16th law of power)*

+networking types: advocates a, boomerang b, celebrities c, drainers d / shark, dolphin, drowner

 ===
 ###On collaborators